ocpu/Boxlin/README.md

 # Usage

-In the `mods.toml` file specify in the `modLoader` key `boxlin`, and in the `loaderVersion` key `[3,)`.
+To use Boxlin we only have to change our `mods.toml` file with specifying the `modLoader` key `boxlin`, and the `loaderVersion` key `[3,)`.
 ```toml
 modLoader="boxlin"
 loaderVersion="[3,)"
 ```

-If you are coming from Java you have to use the `BoxlinContext` instead of `FMLJavaModLoadingContext`.

-When declaring your entry point to your mod you can do it in 3 different ways
+The entry point (as touched on in the introduction) we can use 1 of 3 methods.

 ## Class

-This is the normal way of declaring a mod entry.
-If you are going to use this method you do not even need the Boxlin mod loader.
-The instance can be retreived from `BoxlinContext.get().instance` or `BoxlinContext.get().instance<ExampleMod>()`.
+The class method is the "normal" way as this method reflects the Java entry point.
+If you plan on only using this method of entry you don't even need Boxlin.
+The instance of your mod retrieved from `BoxlinContext.get().instance` or casted to your class like `BoxlinContext.get().instance<ExampleMod>()`.

 ```kotlin
 import net.minecraftforge.fml.common.Mod